Picanha Meat, cooked on a skewer for a Brazilian Bbq

 May 23, 2026 · Chris d'Argy

-That is not marketing language.
-That is what generations of gauchos and backyard cooks across the south of Brazil have called this cut, and after twenty years of cooking it I have not found a reason to argue with them.
+That's not marketing language; rather, it's what generations of gauchos and backyard cooks across southern Brazil have called this cut.
+And, after twenty years of cooking it, I have not found a reason to argue with them.

 Where the Name Comes From

-So picanha is literally the place the cattle prod touched.
+So, picanha is literally the place the cattle prod touched.
 There is something honest about that.
-No fancy French terminology, no marketing name invented by a trade association.
-Just a practical word from the people who worked the land and knew the animal.

 What Picanha Actually Is

 The difference is the fat cap.
 A thick, unbroken layer of fat runs across the top of the muscle.
-In American supermarkets this fat gets trimmed aggressively before the meat hits the case.
+In American supermarkets, this fat is aggressively trimmed before the meat hits the case.
 In Brazil, trimming that fat cap would be considered a serious mistake.
 The fat is the entire point.

-When picanha fires over live hardwood coals, that fat renders slowly into the muscle.
+When picanha is fired over live hardwood coals, the fat slowly renders into the muscle.
 It drips onto the coals, vaporizes instantly, and rises back through the meat as fat-flavored smoke.
-The meat flavors the coals.
-The coals flavor the meat.
+The meat flavors the coals, and the coal flavors the meat.
 This exchange happens continuously throughout the cook and deepens with every passing minute.

-You cannot replicate that on gas.
-You need live fire and you need the fat cap intact.
+You can't replicate that on gas.
+You need live fire, and you need the fat cap intact.
 Everything else follows from those two things.

 Where Picanha Sits on the Animal

-Picanha sits at the top of the sirloin primal, just above the rump.
-It is a relatively small cut, usually between two and three pounds on a whole piece.
-Because the muscle does very little work during the animal's life it stays naturally tender without needing heavy aging or complicated preparation.
+Picanha sits at the top of the sirloin primal, right above the rump.
+It's a relatively small cut, usually between two to three pounds on a whole piece.
+Because the muscle does very little work during the animal's life, it remains naturally tender, requiring little aging or complex preparation.

 Directly below picanha on the same primal is alcatra, the top sirloin.
 Below that is maminha, the bottom sirloin.
 Tri-tip comes from the same general neighborhood.
 All of them are excellent cuts that we rotate through our weekly menu at The Espeto Grill.
 Picanha is the one that anchors everything.
 It is on every plate, every Saturday, without exception.

 Traditional preparation is almost aggressively simple.
-The fat cap gets scored lightly in a crosshatch pattern to help it render.
-The meat gets folded into a C shape with the fat facing outward and threaded onto a large espeto skewer.
+The fat cap is lightly scored in a crosshatch pattern to help it render.
+The meat is folded into a C-shape with the fat facing outward, then threaded onto a large espeto skewer.
 Seasoning is coarse salt only.
 That is everything.

 The skewer goes over hardwood charcoal.
 The meat cooks slowly, rotating to build an even crust while the center stays pink and juicy.
-When it is ready it gets carved directly off the skewer in thin slices and served immediately.
+When it's ready, it's carved directly off the skewer into thin slices.
+It's then served immediately.

-I learned this method living in Santa Catarina from 2001 to 2003.
-I have cooked it the same way for twenty years since, first in my backyard, then on fishing trips, then at cast parties for the theater, then for neighbors and friends and anyone who would show up on a Saturday afternoon.
+I learned this method while living in Santa Catarina from 2001 to 2003.
+I have cooked it the same way for 20 years since then — first in my backyard, then on fishing trips, then at cast parties for the theater, then for neighbors and friends and anyone who would show up on a Saturday afternoon.

-At The Espeto Grill we fire picanha on a custom nine-zone churrasqueira that runs fifty skewers simultaneously.
-The method is identical.
-The scale is just bigger.
+At The Espeto Grill, we fire picanha on a custom nine-zone churrasqueira that runs fifty skewers simultaneously.
+The method is identical with a bigger scale.

 Why It Tastes Different Than Any Steak You Have Had